veryyoldman/nai-t5-wrapper/README.md

 If you still encounter NaN outputs despite this: try using [`scripts/t5_encoder_precision_parity.py`](scripts/t5_encoder_precision_parity.py) to encode your prompt, and take note of the layer at which non-finite values are reported.
 Reduce scales at that layer and try again.

 The same script includes suggested scales for T5v1.1 small, XL, and XXL.
+These scales are chosen to be the smallest power-of-2 changes that allow the test sequence to be encoded, with the priority being to preserve float16 accuracy by not shrinking more than necessary.
+Consequently no headroom has been reserved, so it is possible that other prompts could exceed float16 range.
+The hope is that exposing control of this enables exploration.

 [`scripts/t5_encdec_precision_parity.py`](scripts/t5_encdec_precision_parity.py) likewise includes suggested _decoder_ scales for T5v1.1 small, XL, and XXL.